KirillDogadin-std/Lab-Semantic/README.md

   - by default, training data is contained in `BootEA_DBP_WD_100K`.
 This lies in `/data` directory of this and the original repository.
   - You should've downloaded `wiki-news-300d-1M.vec` by now.
 Please specifiy the path to it in `word2vec_path`
   - The original data is very big and most computers cannot handle it due to insufficient RAM resource.
-To run with smaller dataset, address the corresponding section of this readme below.
+To run with smaller dataset, address the sections of this readme below named:
+    - `Additional Related Information`, subsection `Dataset`
+    - `Running with smaller dataset`

 **General instructions:**